uniwebcms/dev-tools/src/templates/project/README.md

 # Uniweb Framework

-A web development framework built on separation of concerns. **Content** lives in sites – markdown files and assets. **Foundations** provide the React components that render that content.
+A web development framework built on separation of concerns. **Content** lives in sites — markdown files and assets. **Foundations** provide the React components that render that content.

-This architecture means content teams and developers work independently – content editors compose pages using intuitive components, developers build those components.
+This architecture means content teams and developers work independently — content editors compose pages using intuitive components, developers build those components.

 ## Core Concepts

 ### Sites and Foundations

-- A **site** is your content – pages, assets, and configuration
+- A **site** is your content — pages, assets, and configuration
 - A **Foundation** is a collection of React components designed to work together
 - A **module** is how Foundations are packaged and delivered to sites

-Each site links to one Foundation (local or remote) that provides all the components it needs.
+Each site primarily links to one Foundation (local or remote) that provides the components it needs, with optional secondary Foundations for specialized components.

+### Foundation Interfaces

+A Foundation's _interface_ is the set of components it exposes and their available options.
+These exposed components are what you can reference in markdown frontmatter.
+When you write `component: HeroSection`, that component must be in your Foundation's interface.
+Internal components are implementation details that content teams never reference directly.

 ### Content-Driven Rendering